ycucm/kdd24_marlp/readme.md

 ## 3 MPC Workflow

 For each 10 minutes, the sensor data and weather forecasts are processed in real-time.
-The Then the oxygen forecasting module makes inferences for all flooding proposals and accordingly, the best proposal would be selected.
+Then the oxygen level curves are inferred for all flooding proposals.
+Accordingly, the best proposal would be selected and executed.
 This process constitutes a standardized control workflow.

 ## 4 Causal Projection Module